 Pupils will sit one terminal examination at the end of the Upper Fifth which will be worth 60% of the final mark.
 This paper will assess pupils' reading and writing skills.
 Pupils will be asked to respond to two non-fiction texts, one of which they will have studied in class and one of which will be unseen.
 One question will ask pupils to compare these two texts.
 Pupils will also be asked to complete a piece of transactional writing e.g. a speech or an article.
-Coursework will be 40% of the marks and will consist of three pieces, one essay on two anthology texts, a short commentary and a personal and imaginative piece of writing.
-Speaking and Listening will be assessed separately and will come as an endorsement on the IGCSE certificate.
+Coursework will be 40% of the marks and will consist of two pieces: one essay on three anthology texts, and one personal and imaginative piece of non-fiction writing.
+Speaking and listening will be assessed separately through the Life Skills programme and will come as an endorsement on the IGCSE certificate.